gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/computational-complexity.md

 ## Introduction
 Decision programming relies on mixed-integer linear programming, which is known to be an NP-hard problem.
 In this section, we analyze how the influence diagram affects the size of the mixed-integer linear model, determining whether it is tractable.

-We use the following inequalities for sum and product of non-negative elements $A$ to derive the lower and upper bounds for the number of paths and the number of decision stages.
+We use the following inequalities for sum and product of non-negative elements $A$ to derive the lower and upper bounds for the number of paths and the number of decision variables.
 Sum inequality:

 $$|A| \left(\min_{a∈A} a\right) ≤ ∑_{a∈A} a ≤ |A| \left(\max_{a∈A} a\right).$$